-Designer Erika Jennings was able to incorporate many of the owner’s furnishings that they already owned to create the perfect cosy inviting atmosphere they were aiming for.
-The interior is very simple yet of an extremely high quality.
+Designer Erika Jennings was able to incorporate many of the owner’s furnishings that they already owned to create the perfect cozy inviting atmosphere they were aiming for.
+The interior is very simple yet of extremely high quality.

 This environmentally friendly rustic cabin has been honoured at the highest possible certification by the United State Green Building Council (the first in southwest Montana!)

 3) Prosperity Lodge

 Sat upon a ridge high above Williams Lake, British Columbia, is this very beautiful 5,500 square foot log home.